 Similarly, forms can be used to capture and initiate marketing requests, sales demo requests, or customer feedback.
 But the real beauty of forms is their versatility: forms can be used for virtually any type of request including items such as reimbursement, PTO, or internal work orders.

-Think company size, industry, or the contact information for a decision maker.
+Think company size, industry, or contact information for a decision-maker.
 These rules and conditionals help you standardize your data and bring consistency to your processes.

 7 – Revise & modify as needed

 As your business grows, you may find that you want to tweak your workflows.
 Maybe you want the sales team to ask a different question in their conversations with prospects.
 Or you need to add a request workflow for the marketing team.
 It could also mean adding or removing a required step in an existing process.